 - You should clean up your code once you get it working,

-like you would clean up the first draft of an essay before
+just like you would clean up the first draft of an essay

-program.
-They may not use the same operating system you do.
+your program.
+They may not use the same operating

 - Notice that the maps should be in the specified format, so

 that you can load your friend's maps etc.